ottogroup/schedoscope/README.md

 ## News

+###### 11/21/2015 - Release 0.3.4

+We have released Version 0.3.4 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This release fixes a bug in Schedoscope which led to not correctly instantiating ViewActors for newly appearing dependencies such as date changes.
+Moreover, checksum versioning code has been cleaned up.
+Note that checksumming is not backwards compatible; you might want to execute your next materializations with the -m RESET_TRANSFORMATION_CHECKSUMS option.

 ###### 11/13/2015 - Release 0.3.3

 We have released Version 0.3.3 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).